Imprints of the redshift evolution of double neutron star merger rate on the signal to noise ratio distribution

 Therefore it is evident that M$_{\rm WP}$ and M$_{Wilkins}$ can be distinguished from all other models with high confidence with a few hundreds of detections, whereas M$_{\text{HB}}$ is difficult to distinguish from the $M_0$ using this method with low number of detections.
 However, with large number of detections (say 10,000) M$_{\text{HB}}$ is distinguishable from the other models.
 Given a sufficiently large number of detections, we expect ${\mathcal{\bar{P}}_w(M|N)}$ to be either 0 or 1 given the two distributions are different or the same respectively.
 Hence we do not show any ${\mathcal{\bar{P}}_w(M|N)}<10^{-4}$ in Figure~\ref{fig:p-value-stat} and treat them as a scenario where the two distributions are completely distinguishable.

 As shown in \cite{ArunET09} and the most recent work by \cite{Baibhav:2019gxm}, the forecasted DNS detection rates by the third generation detectors ET-B and CE ranges from one thousand to tens of thousands per year.
 Given this rate, it is clear that the SNR data collected from less than an year of observation will be sufficient to test various merger rate density models.
-As discussed before, the proposed method does not rely on the measurements of distance or redshift measurements which are usually obtained using computationally expensive parameter estimation algorithms.
-Instead, this method requires only the signal-to-noise ratios which are coutcomes of the detection (or search) algorithms.
-Hence, the test based on SNR distributions offers a novel and computationally cheaper method to distinguish between various predicted merger rate density models in the era of third generation gravitational wave detectors.